Today, we’ll be looking at 16 best walking shoes for bad knees and knee pain in 2021.

 The Vionic Walker from Orthaheel offers fantastic support in a walking shoe.
 Last but not least, the all-black version is great for the service industry.

-This is a supremely lightweight lace-up walker with a breathable mesh and leather upper, memory foam and support in one shoe.
+This is a supremely lightweight lace-up walker with a breathable mesh and leather upper, a removable footbed, and lots of support.

 The lace-up design is fully functional to provide you with an exact fit.